Shortform vs. Headway vs. Blinkist: Which is The Best in 2026?

 Collections → Similar to Shortform and Headway, Blinkist also offers curated lists of book summaries.

-Blinkist AI → Similar to Shortform AI, Blinkist AI is a tool that lets you paste any web link and then generates a summary using AI.
-The difference with Shortform is that this is not a browser extension, but a tool within Blinkist (in both the desktop version and mobile app).
+Blinkist AI (mobile-only feature) → Similar to Shortform AI, Blinkist AI is a tool that lets you paste any web link and then generates a summary using AI.
+The difference with Shortform is that this is not a browser extension, but a tool within Blinkist (it used to be available in both desktop and mobile, but now I can only find it in the mobile app).

-Honestly, I don’t think these live events justify that 460% price spike, especially when I see that there are only 6 live events scheduled for March 2025 (out of which I’m only mildly interested in half of them) and there are better and cheaper alternatives such as Skillshare, MasterClass, Khan Academy, Coursera, and even YouTube Premium (you can learn from interesting lectures without annoying ads).
-These platforms offer a much wider selection and have more domain-knowledgeable teachers (e.g./ Aaron Sorkin teaches Screenwriting and Story-telling on MasterClass).
+Honestly, I don’t think these live events (and infographics) justify that 70% price spike, especially when I see that there are only 4 live events scheduled for February 2026 (out of which I’m only mildly interested in half of them) and 5 live events scheduled for March 2026 (here I’m mildly interested in 2 of them).
+Plus, there are much better alternatives such as Skillshare, MasterClass, Khan Academy, Coursera, and even YouTube Premium (you can learn from interesting lectures without annoying ads).
+These platforms offer a much wider selection and have more domain-knowledgeable teachers (e.g. Aaron Sorkin teaches Screenwriting and Story-telling on MasterClass—I watched it and it’s sooo good!).

 🥁 And the Winner for the Category “Beyond Book Summaries” is…